Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 374: Feat: Optimize performance of tests to resolve issue. at 2025-11-13 12:33:44
 * Commit 375: Build: Refactor code in component for better maintainability. at 2025-11-13 09:21:04
 * Commit 376: Perf: Add new feature tests to support new requirements. at 2025-11-14 17:55:20
+* Commit 377: Refactor: Update build config database for better maintainability. at 2025-11-14 17:20:14